 De Ploeg centenary events in 2018

-The exhibition will serve as the centrepiece of a wide range of anniversary events in the city and province of Groningen, to include musical performances, symposiums and walking routes.
-Stichting 100 jaar De Ploeg is coordinating these activities.
+The exhibition served as the centrepiece of a wide range of anniversary events in the city and province of Groningen, to include musical performances, symposiums and walking routes.
+Stichting 100 jaar De Ploeg coordinated these activities.